-This Tomato Vegetable Crockpot Soup warms you up on a chilly day!
+This Vegetable Soup that is made in your crockpot warms you up on a chilly day!
 It is so delicious and nutritious for you and your family.

 Why this soup recipe works: